Rose Hill, Oxfordshire: Origin

 The toponym Rose Hill, the name of the road that is a stretch of the A4158, is derived from the name of an old farmer's cottage on the A4158.
 Prior to the building of the present buildings between the A4158 and Lamborne Road, the land was used primarily for agriculture.
 The area between Rose Hill and Annesley Road contains the site of a Roman pottery.
 Some specimens of the pots are in the Ashmolean Museum.

 The oldest homes on the residential estate were built between 1936 and 1939 to house people from the dilapidated slum dwelling around Jericho and St. Ebbes.
-Much of this housing was designed by George C Robb (1903–80), Chief Housing Assistant to the City Engineer's Department of Oxford City Council between 1938 and 1941.
+Much of this housing was designed by George Clark Robb (1903–80), Chief Housing Assistant to the City Engineer's Department of Oxford City Council between 1938 and 1941.
 Many of the streets are named after local councillors and national politicians.
 The most notable of these is Asquith Road, named after the UK Prime Minister and Earl of Oxford H. H. Asquith.

 After the Second World War, Orlit and Self-Built homes were built in the 1950s and 60s to meet the then pressing need for accommodation, particularly for factory workers at Morris Motors Limited factory in nearby Cowley.
 The author of The Changing Faces of Rose Hill noted that "a second Rose Hill grew up to the south".
 Iffley and Church Cowley, at either end of old Rose Hill, are both ancient 'Domesday Book' villages, therefore dating from before 1087, and no doubt the fields on which Old Rose Hill now stands, were criss-crossed with paths that for a thousand years have taken people from Old Iffley to Old Cowley.